AAC-Open-Source-Pool/LDR-to-HDR/README.md

 - Clone the repository
 - Run `pip install -r requirements.txt` to download all necessary dependencies
-- Run `streamlit run app.py` to run the detection algorithm, and upload the picture to the website opened.
+- Run `streamlit run app.py` to run the conversion algorithm, and upload the picture to the website opened.

 ## Preview